Security and Serenity: Iceland's Remarkable Crime Rate

 Low Crime Rate

-One of the most important factors when looking at safety is the crime rate in the country.
-The current population of Iceland in 2022 is 345,393.
-This number plays a big part in how crime rates, or crime index, is calculated.
+One of the most important factors when assessing safety is the crime rate in the country.
+Iceland's current population in 2024 is 393,396, and this number plays a big part in how crime rates, or crime indexes, are calculated.

 Basically, you take the number of crimes reported to law enforcement agencies for every 100,000 people within a population.

 The murder rate is extremely low in Iceland too.
-Homicides are rare and also a big deal if, or when, they do happen.
-There was a murder in 2019 of a 20-year-old girl, Birna Brjánsdóttir, who went missing after leaving a nightclub in Reyjavik.
-The very sad news cascaded across the country and it was a huge deal to the people of Iceland.
+Homicides are rare and also a big deal if or when they do happen.
+There was a murder in 2019 of a 20-year-old girl, Birna Brjánsdóttir, who went missing after leaving a nightclub in Reykjavik.
+The very sad news cascaded across the country, and it was a huge deal for the people of Iceland.

 Over 800 volunteers gathered from all over to help find her.
 Her body was unfortunately found in the harbor.
 The country came together for her funeral, a devastating time.
 In contrast, there were 19,600 people murdered in 2021 in the United States alone.
 When a murder happens in America, it almost goes unnoticed due to how common it is.
 They rarely make the news unless it is a high-profile case or a unique situation.
 This a sad but true fact of how the world can be in other countries.
 However, Iceland generally has the lowest homicide rate in Europe.
 This does not include microstates.